Omicron Delta Epsilon Chapter News

 The Epsilon Chapter at The University of Nebraska- Kearney announced that 2013-2014 activities at their chapter included holding a documentary movie event, "Inside Job"; the Dean's student advisory board met with guest speakers, and chapter members attened the UNK speaker presentation, and provided inpout onm student organization enrollment.
 Recruitment was an ongoing activity.
 Chapter officers are: Kevin Carder, president; Kelsey Hemmann, vice president; and Gary Bush, secretary/treasurer.

-The Nu Chapter at Drew University held several activities during the 2013-2014 academic year.
-On September 11, 2013, the chapter co-hosted the annual Welcome Back Party with the Economics Department.
+The Beta Pi Chapter at Wagner Collete held several activities during the 2015-2016 academic year.
+On October 25, 2015, the chapter invited an ODE alumand Wagner COllege adjusnct professor to speak about ow being a member of ODE has impacted his career.
+On November 18, 2015, a faculty member's wife spoke about her extensive economic research in development economics and labor economics.
+On March 22, 2016, former studentsco-hosted the annual Welcome Back Party with the Economics Department.
 On December 9, 2013, they hosted a Finals Coffee and Donuts Study break, providing coffee and donuts to ODE members during reading days at the end of the fall semester.
 A casual Meet and Greet on April 24, 2014 helped bring together newly invited ODE members with current members.
 On May 6, 2014 the chapter held their ODE induction ceremony and end-of-the-year party.
 Officers are: Megan Modic, president; RJ Voorman, vice president; Sabrina Fruci, secretary; and Katie O'Keefe, treasurer.

 The Alpha Lambda Chapter at SUNY-Oneonta held its annual induction ceremony and announced the officers for 2014: Jennifer Rushlow, president; Kyle Sisco, vice president; Mariel Doyle, secretary/treasurer.
 The chapter reports that they invited two economic alumni to visit the campus and give a presentation on "The Current State of the Labor Market."
 A Bloomberg representative also visited to demonstrate how the Bloomberg terminals can be used for economic research.
 Dr. Bryan C. McCannon, newly appointed chapter advisor for the Beta Alpha Chapter at Saint Bonaventure University announced that the chapter is trying to revitalize after a long period of dormancy.
 Dr. McCannon hopes to recruit members for ODE in 2014 and begin a student economics club in the 2014-2015 academic year to work collaboratively.